 The modeselect15() function prepares and issues a group 0 Mode Select command.
 This command is used to control a variety of standard and vendor-specific device parameters.
 Typically, modesense1A() is first used to retrieve the current parameters.
-The function prototype is dsp The address of a dsreq structure prepared by dsopen() . data The address of a mode data page to send. datalen The length of the data. save The least significant bit sets the SP bit in the command. υυ The least-significant two bits are used to set the vendor-specific bits in the Control byte in the command.
+The function prototype is dsp The address of a dsreq structure prepared by a dsopen(). -- ----------- modesense1a()-Send a Group 0 Mode Sense Command dsp The address of a dsreq structure prepared by dsopen() . data The address of a buffer to receive the page of data. datalen The length of the buffer. pagectrl The least significant 2 bits are set as the PCF bits in the command. pagecode The least significant 6 bits are set as the page number. vu The least-significant two bits are used to set the vendor-specific bits in the Control byte in the command.